-Boston hospital locked down after employee and 1 other shot

-BOSTON (AP) - A hospital employee was shot Friday morning, prompting a heavy police presence and a brief lockdown at a prominent Boston hospital.

-The shooting happened outside Brigham and Women’s Hospital a little after 9 a.m.

-The hospital confirmed in a tweet that the victim was a member of its valet team and emergency department staff responded immediately.
+Police shoot, kill person following Boston hospital shooting

+Norfolk District Attorney Michael Morrissey’s office confirmed it’s involved in the investigation of a car chase and “a police-involved fatal shooting” related to an earlier shooting at Brigham and Women’s Hospital.

-It said the worker is in stable condition and that it lifted the lockdown after police confirmed the “active shooter incident” was “all clear.”
+Hospital officials said a parking attendant is in stable condition after being shot in front of the hospital.

+Officials have also lifted a lockdown that was briefly imposed, which happened a little after 9 a.m.

-Boston police confirmed that another person was shot in a related incident in a shopping area in the neighboring community of Brookline .
+Boston police confirmed earlier Friday that the hospital shooting and the shooting of another person in the neighboring community of Brookline about three miles away were related but have declined to release further details.

-It isn’t clear the extent of that person’s injuries, how the shootings are related or if anyone has been arrested.

-Massachusetts State Police said there is no threat to the public but warned people to avoid the area because the “active law enforcement incident” was prompting road closures.
+Massachusetts State Police say there is no threat to the public but warned people to avoid the area because the “active law enforcement incident” was prompting road closures.

 There was still a heavy police presence around the hospital and police have also cordoned off a heavily damaged car at the scene of the Brookline shooting.